Kushal9889/UNIGUIDE/README.md

 ## 👨‍🎓 Author & Contributors

-Repository and project content are maintained by the UNIGUIDE contributors.
+Repository and project content are maintained by the Chatalogue contributors.